storage systems FARM. STORAGE. Give reasons for the storage of farm produce.

 crop classification, cultural practices in agricultural science

-FARM STORAGE
+FARM STORAGE SYSTEMS

 Storage is an important part of farming.

-This is because, not all produce harvested on the farm are used up or sold out immediately.
 Also, other materials on the farm must be kept to be used when needed.
-Storage is therefore the keeping of farm products for use in the future.
+Storage is therefore the keeping of farm products for use in the future

-Reasons for storage
+Reasons for Farm Storage Systems

 1. To prevent the losses of farm produce which might be due to pests, weather conditions or thieves.